Fall 2019 ART 1311_01/02, Credit: 3 hrs

 Student responsibility for coursework

-- If students use their phone, the instructor will ask you to put it in a basket and pick it up after the class.
+- If students use their phone, the instructor will ask you to put it on the counter by the classroom door and pick it up after the class.
 If the request is ignored, you will be asked to leave the classroom because of class interruption and will be checked as 1 absence.

 No calls.
 No texting.
 No checking emails.
-No internet surfing.
+No internet.
 No music.
 No headphones.

 - Students are expected to attend class and to work in class.